Gerda Taro: Legacy

 The British indie rock band alt-J's song "Taro" is about her role as a war photographer during the Spanish Civil War as well as her relationship to Capa.
 The song describes the graphic details of Capa's death ("A violent wrench grips mass / Rips light, tears limbs like rags") and imagines Taro's complementary emotions.

 In 2017 the City Council of Madrid decided to name a street in the city Calle Gerda Taro (Gerda Taro Street), a street running from Avenida de la Victoria to Calle Durango; it is located northwest from the city center along the route A6.

 The city of Paris did the same in 2019 with the new Rue Gerda Taro, in the 13th arrondissement, by unanimous vote of the political groups of the Council of Paris.

 In 2018, the city of Leipzig named a new gymnasium for 1,200 students after Taro; it is near the display of her photographs on permanent exhibition.

 She was highlighted on Google’s Doodle on August 1, 2018.

 In 2017 she was the subject of the novel The Girl with the Leica, by Helena Janeczek.

 In the 2022 International Center of Photography exhibition, "Death in the Making: Reexamining the Iconic Spanish Civil War Photobook," new revelations and significance about Gerda Taro's contribution to Robert Capa's photobook, "Death in the Making," are highlighted.

 In 2023 she was the subject of the verse novel, One Last Shot, by Kip Wilson.

+In 2026, she was portrayed by Emilia Schüle, a German actress in the film The Girl with the Leica by Alina Marazzi, co-written with Valia Santella, based on Helena Janeczek's 2017 novel La ragazza con la Leica.